-Another aspect that needs to be taken into consideration is the simultaneous review of planned transactions by other countries.
-Particular mention should be made of the increasingly stricter approval requirements applied by CFIUS, the Committee on Foreign Investment in the United States; however, various EU countries are also tightening their national regulations, and the EU itself is working towards harmonising the investment control provisions of its individual Member States.
+Another aspect that needs to be taken into consideration is the simultaneous review of planned transactions by other countries, in particular the increasingly stricter approval requirements applied by CFIUS, the Committee on Foreign Investment in the United States.
+However, various EU countries are also tightening their national regulations, and the EU itself is working towards harmonising the investment control provisions of its individual Member States.

 Service Compliance >>

 Non-discriminatory, transparent access is a fundamental requirement for international trade among WTO members.
 Our team can provide solution-oriented support to your company on all issues that may arise in relation to trade barriers (WTO law) or restricted access to EU markets.

 In the area of anti-dumping law, we can represent you comprehensively when confronted with dumping or subsidy allegations and work with you to develop protective measures.
 For example, we can help you answer questionnaires in anti-dumping proceedings and represent you with our international team vis-à-vis the European Commission.

 If you have suffered damage or losses through the import of dumped or subsidised goods, we can defend your rights through appropriate complaint proceedings before the European Commission and coordinate such proceedings with other affected companies or associations.